 I tend to find button ups uncomfortable and restricting.
-I honestly still feel a little of that in the button down blouse, but it’s far better than any button down I own.
-The only downside as a tall person is that the sleeves are a bit short.
+I honestly still feel a little of that in the button down blouse, and I recommend sizing up!
+The only other downside as a tall person is that the sleeves are a bit short.
 Otherwise, I love the vintage feel of this top and feel really classy in it.
+The weight is nice and it isn’t sheer.
 I’m wearing a medium.

 The Best Tee and Best Tank

 Over $50 for a t shirt is new territory for me, but the best tank and best tee fabric is my favorite thing ever!!
 It’s so soft and both of these tops look just as great tucked or untucked.
 They are definitely more elevated than a regular tee and look great under a blazer.
 I’m wearing a medium in both.
 The are fitted but not clingy.
 If you ever see on one sale (they are right now for $42/$48), grab it.
 It’s the kind of shirt I think about buying multiples of because when it’s in the wash I’m annoyed.

 The wave weave top is in the clearance section right now (honestly where I snag most Brass clothes!).
 It has a straight, boxy fit and is the closest thing to a tank top that is work appropriate.
 The wave weave fabric is really amazing–it feels cool to the touch and airy in the summer.
 I know more wave weave is coming on the Brass site this summer and would recommend it.
 I’m wearing a small here.
 The essential top in its regular fabric is available year-round.